Congleton: Governance

 The Congleton parliamentary constituency is a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It includes the towns of Congleton, Alsager, Holmes Chapel, Middlewich and Sandbach.
+It includes the towns of Congleton, Alsager, Holmes Chapel and Sandbach.
 It elects one Member of Parliament (MP) by the first-past-the-post system of election.
-The current MP is Fiona Bruce of the Conservative Party, the previous incumbent was Ann Winterton, who sat in parliament alongside her husband Nicholas Winterton, the MP for neighbouring Macclesfield.
-After they were judged to have broken MPs' expense rules in 2008 by claiming for rent on a second home owned by a family trust, both stood down at the 2010 general election; their joint statement cited the hectic life of politics as part of their reason for standing down.
+The current MP is Sarah Russell of the Labour Party, the previous incumbent was Fiona Bruce of the Conservative Party.